 - Context Area (i.e., amateur sport, college sport, community sport, disability sport, elite sport, immigrant sport, international sport, Olympic sport, online community, physical activity, professional sport, school sport, sport clubs volunteers, youth sport, other);

 - The type of presentation desired (i.e., 20-minute oral; 10-minute lightning talk; poster; 60-minute symposium, roundtable, forum, or workshop);

 - The principal author’s primary contact information.

-Abstract(s) submission indicates the intent of the presenter(s) to register for and attend the 2017 NASSM conference.
+Abstract(s) submission indicates the intent of the presenter(s) to register for and attend the 2020 NASSM Conference.
 At least one presenter must register by the conference early bird registration deadline or his/her paper will be withdrawn.
 Presenters should be prepared to present at any time between 8:00am Thursday, June 3 and 4:30pm Saturday, June 5, 2021.
 The Conference schedule will be released for review in March, 2021.

 All abstracts will be subjected to a blind review.
 No preference will be given to longer abstracts.
 The review criteria will be based on the presentation category.
 For more information on the criteria, please consult the NASSM abstract review criteria, or contact the Program Chair.